dustinstoltz/textual_spanning_socius/README.md

 **NOTE: We issued a correction when we discovered the R function as used in the paper was not directly implementing the measure as defined by the equations in the paper.
-As such the corrected `textSpan` function will not precisely replicate this paper.**
+As such the corrected `textSpan` function will not precisely replicate this paper, see https://github.com/dustinstoltz/textSpan.**

 # Textual Spanning: Reproduction Guide